awestover/transformer-shortest-paths/blog.md

 ### Motivation

 Neural networks are capable of impressive feats of off-distribution generalization.
-For instance, a program trained to convert sketches of cats into realistic looking pictures of cats can draw a cat with three eyes, if the sketch has three eyes, even if such an image never occurred in its training data.
+For instance, we discussed in class a program trained to convert sketches of cats into realistic looking pictures of cats that was able to draw a cat with three eyes given a sketch with three eyes, even though there were no 3-eyed cats in the training data.
 However, neural networks also often learn non-robust features that cause them to perform poorly off-distribution (e.g., adversarial examples for an image classifier).
 In this project, we will investigate the question of when transformers generalize off-distribution via a case study on a simple synthetic task.
 More specifically, the goal of our project is to make progress towards answering the following question:

 > Suppose you train a model to be truthful on task A, and to produce coherent answers on a related task B.
 >
 > Will the model learn to be truthful on task B?

-We stumbled upon this question while reading a [blog post written by Paul Chrisiano](https://www.alignmentforum.org/posts/BxersHYN2qcFoonwg/experimentally-evaluating-whether-honesty-generalizes?commentId=dsDA2BWpHPdgLvaXX)
+We first heard about this general question from a [blog post written by Paul Chrisiano](https://www.alignmentforum.org/posts/BxersHYN2qcFoonwg/experimentally-evaluating-whether-honesty-generalizes?commentId=dsDA2BWpHPdgLvaXX)
-(who was influential in developing RLHF).
-His blog post inspired us to explore off-distribution generalization.
-A more specific version of our question is below:
+(who was influential in developing RLHF) (but of course lots of people discuss off-distribution generalization).
+Christiano gave an example of a toy setting where you could investigate transformer generalization capabilites:

 > Suppose we trained a language model on next token prediction in both English and French, and then fine-tuned the model to be truthful in English.
 Would the model then learn to answer questions truthfully in French?
 It has been shown [^1] that this doesn't happen by default, but you could hope that the truthfulness training in English would generalize to French.